codingspirit/amazon-kinesis-video-streams-webrtc-sdk-android/README.md

 ## About

-This repository aims to provide a sample to use AK/SK with aws AWS Kinesis Video Stream WebRTC SDK without Cognito.
+This repository aims to provide a sample to use AK/SK/STS with Amazon Kinesis Video Stream WebRTC SDK without Cognito.

-## Running KinesisVideoWebRTCDempApp Sample with AK/SK
+## Running KinesisVideoWebRTCDempApp Sample with AK/SK/STS

 ### 1. Download the WebRTC SDK for Android